wandrew004/team-penguins-translator-service/README.md

 > [!WARNING]
 > Do not push your API key to your repository.
 You should use environment variables to store your API key.

-## Handle responses from LLM
+## Handle responses from the LLM

-You need to design your prompt so that you can parse the result from a LLM model.
+You need to design your prompt so that you can parse the result from an LLM model.
-However, your system needs to be robust if LLM does not respond as you expect.
+However, your system needs to be robust enough to recover if the LLM does not respond as you expect.
 It is up to you how your system reacts to unexpected responses.
 You can try a different prompt, return an error message, or simply assume the input is in English.

-# Test your implementation
+# Testing your implementation

 Now you need to test your implementation.